arangodb/arangodb/Documentation/Books/HTTP/General/README.md

 ### Authentication via JWT

-ArangoDB uses a standard JWT authentication.
+ArangoDB uses a standard JWT based authentication method.
 To authenticate via JWT you must first obtain a JWT token with a signature generated via HMAC with SHA-256.
 The secret may either be set using `--server.jwt-secret` or will be randomly generated upon server startup.